Cirex/padrino-assets/README.md

 Copyright
 ---------

-Copyright &copy; 2012 Benjamin Bloch (Cirex).
-See LICENSE for details.
+Copyright &copy; 2012-2014 Benjamin Bloch (Cirex).
+See MIT-LICENSE for details.